Fractional boundary charges with quantized slopes in interacting one- and two-dimensional systems

 \textit{Experimental signatures.} The sample geometry described above can be realized by a Corbino disk,~\cite{Jain2007,Halperin1982,Syphers1986,Fontein1988,Dolgopolov1992,Zhu2017,Schmidt2017} see Fig.~\ref{fig:corbino}.
-The FBC is then accessible in a rather straightforward way using, e.g., STM techniques \cite{STM1,STM2,STM3,STM4,STM5} to measure the charge located at the boundary of the disk while the external flux $\Phi$ is varied.
+The FBC is then accessible in a rather straightforward way using, e.g., STM techniques \cite{STM1,STM2,STM3,STM4,STM5} to measure the charge located at the boundary of the disk.
 This allows for several interesting ways to probe the FQHE: Firstly, observing the slope of the linear flux dependence allows one to probe the filling factor, see Eq.~(\ref{eq:FBC_FQHE}).
 This can further be corroborated by observing the evolution of the FBC as $\Phi$ is varied adiabatically.
 The FBC will then be $(2\pi/\nu)$-periodic in $\Phi$, with a jump of size unity occurring at a particular value of $\Phi$.
 Secondly, the different branches of the FBC can be connected if fractional charges are allowed to tunnel between opposite boundaries due to, e.g., a constriction, see again Fig.~\ref{fig:corbino}.
 By measuring the FBC repeatedly in the presence of a constriction, one finds that it can take $2l+1$ different values, reflecting the $(2l+1)$-fold ground state degeneracy.
 Similarly, if one now observes the evolution of the FBC with $\Phi$, also jumps of fractional size $s/(2l+1)$, where $s=1,...,2l$ is another integer, can be observed when the system switches from one ground state to another.
 We note that due to translational invariance it suffices to measure the FBC along a small part of the boundary rather than along the entire circumference, see Fig.~\ref{fig:corbino}.
 In this case, instead of measuring the absolute values of the slopes and jumps of the FBCs, one should measure their ratios for different filling factors, which again become universal.
+Thus, boundary charge measurements open up a direct way to probe the fractionalization of charges in the FQHE and, most importantly, allow for a direct experimental verification of the ground state degeneracy.
+We note that the FBC could alternatively be studied in cold-atom setups with tunable interactions.~\cite{Bernien2017}